My big life in 240 square feet

 Convenient things to have nearby

-Whole Foods is on our block and it is sooo convenient.
+Having a high quality grocery store nearby is important.
+We live on the same block as a Whole Foods and it is sooo convenient.
 We only buy what we're going to eat that day or the next.
 It has cut down on food waste and makes up for the fact that our kitchen storage is limited.

 COFFEE & BITES

-A few nearby coffee shops makes it easy to slip out in the morning and get cranking if the other person is still asleep.
+A few nearby coffee shops make it easy to slip out in the morning and get cranking if the other person is still asleep.

 Yerba Buena Gardens and South Park are each a block away.
 I have a blanket, basket, and thermos ready to go when I need a bigger living room.

 I have an annual membership to the San Francisco Museum of Modern Art and I treat it like a second space.
 It costs $150/year and includes the ability to bring four guests.
-I invite friends to meet me there for a coffee or I bring a book or some work.
-It's a beautiful atmosphere to relax away from the elements and WAY cheaper than paying for a bigger place.
+I invite friends to meet me there for a coffee or I bring some work.
+It's a beautiful atmosphere to relax away from the elements and much cheaper than paying for a bigger apartment.

 As seen in Apartment Therapy